‘ Oh, go on, give me a kiss. You received my favour at Clermont and though I must protect my chaste image, a peck on the cheek can do no harm.’

 ‘Could there have been another outcome?’

 ‘I half hoped that when the situation was exposed, you would have chosen not to accompany Ximene.
+There are several projects in which I rather hoped you would provide assistance.
+You have some special talents.
 That is why I wanted you to hear it from Joan and not from me.
 Anything I said would have sounded like a command.’

 ‘I could not desert Ximene.’